zackees/rclone-api/README.md

 In addition to providing easy python use for rclone, this package provides additional features:

+  * Aggressive default settings for copying / syncing operations for extreme performance.
+  * Database Support: Dump repo information to an sqlite/postgres/mysql database.
+    * One repo path -> table.
+  * Scoped objects for:
+    * Mounts.
+    * File servers.
+    * Enforces correct cleanup
+  * Mounts are easier - platform specific setup and teardown.
   * Resumable multi-part uploads when s3 is the destination.
-  * Diffing src/dst repos as a stream of `list[str]`.
+  * Fast diffing src/dst repos as a stream of `list[str]`.
-  * Dumping repo information to an sqlite/postgres/mysql database.
+    * Find which files need are missing and need to be copied.
+    * Efficiently build pipelines to select copy strategy based on file size.
-  * Efficient copying of byte ranges of a file.
+  * Walk a directory.
-  * Aggressive default settings for copying / syncing operations for extreme performance.
-  * Some platform specific fixes.
+    * Breath first.
+    * Depth first.
+  * Use the HttpServer to slice out byte ranges from extremely large files.

 ## Example